romanoffnikolaus/Lab-project/readme.md

 CELERY_RESULT_BACKEND = "redis://localhost:6379"

-And in .env: POSTGRES_HOST= localhost.
+And in .env: POSTGRES_HOST= localhost
 ```

 You can use following make commands: